maziyar-gerami/IDMAN/README.md

 **IDMAN Overview**

 IDMAN is a client for Parsso-core (a Centralized Authentication System) that is deployed for managing users and services connected to the Parsso-core.
-It also provides useful features like password policy management, self-service password management, user activity log reports, etc.
+It also provides useful features like password policy management, self-service password management, user activity report reports, etc.

 **Prerequisites**